 4. Flexible Format.

 Email has no prescribed format.
-An email can be a personalized note, promotional offer, an article, a newsletter, a long-form whitepaper or even a comic.
+An email can be a personalized note, promotional offer, an industry help article, a newsletter, a long-form whitepaper or even a comic.
 There are no limitations on what an email can be.
 The bigger issue is what it should be.
 Every potential customer touchpoint needs to provide value.
-Because email is extremely flexible in what types of content it can share and actions it can drive, it’s easy to deliver a good experience to your customers.
+Because email is extremely flexible in what types of content it can share and actions it can drive, it’s easy to deliver a good experience to your audience.

 5. Direct Response.